reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 ![](assets/reapp.png)

-Recently, [Reapp](http://reapp.io) was released.
-It's is a mobile app platform that takes advantage of the performance and productivitiy benefits of React to make building apps easier and more enjoyable than ever.
+Recently, a platform on React called [Reapp](http://reapp.io) was released.
+It's designed to help build cross-platform apps quickly, and takes advantage of the performance and productivitiy benefits of React to the process both easier and more enjoyable than ever.

-Reapp gives us a lot of cool things:
+Reapp helps us get started with:

-- A complete UI kit
+- A complete UI kit for mobile apps
-  - Views, Buttons, Lists, Views, Forms, Modals, Popovers, Galleries...
-- Custom themes
+- ES6 and Live Reloads out of the box
-- Custom animations
+- Easy themeing and animations
-- A CLI that:
+- A CLI to scaffold a working app
-  - Bootstraps an app in seconds
-  - Includes everything: routing, requests, decorators and more
+- Routing and requests packages
-  - No-config Webpack builds (ES6 support!)
 - Builds to Cordova

-Today, we're going to create an app using Reapp that pulls pictures from the Flickr API and displays them in a photo gallery in no time at all.
+To show off how to use it, we're going to create an app that pulls pictures from the Flickr API and displays them in a photo gallery.
+This tutorial should take you less than half an hour to follow along with!

 ### What we'll be building